-She completed her law degree while working as a domestic helper in Singapore
+She completed law degree while working as a domestic helper in Singapore

 Seven years later, with a degree under her belt, Ms Gamage insisted the journey and its takeaways were well worth the sacrifice.

-But she has one less reason to celebrate, as her visa application to attend her April 30 graduation ceremony in London was rejected by British authorities.
+But she has less reason to celebrate as her visa application to attend her April 30 graduation ceremony in London was rejected by the British authorities.

 “Since I can’t make it the first time, I’ll save money and plan for next year,” said Ms Gamage, explaining that her application was rejected as she was deemed to have insufficient finances.

-“I believe that achievements should be celebrated - I really want to wear the graduation hat and gown.”
+“I believe that achievements should be celebrated.
+I really want to wear the graduation hat and gown.”

 She has no plans to stop furthering her education and has set her sights on adding a master’s degree from the National University of Singapore to her portfolio.

-Obtaining her Bachelor’s has already reaped dividends for Ms Gamage, who stopped working for Ms Kour in 2023 after the latter moved from a two-storey house to an apartment.
+Obtaining her bachelor’s degree has already reaped dividends for Ms Gamage, in terms of a promotion.

+She had stopped working for Ms Kour in 2023 after the latter moved from a two-storey house to an apartment.
 She returned home to Sri Lanka for a short break before taking up a job offer as a cleaner with her current firm here.

-While she was hired initially by her company as a cleaner, once her employer learnt of her qualifications, she was promoted to a different role and took on administrative and supervisory responsibilities.
+While she was hired initially by her company as a cleaner, once her employer learnt of her qualifications, she was promoted to a different role, and took on administrative and supervisory responsibilities.

 Looking ahead, she hopes that one day, she will finally be able to fulfil her dream of becoming a lawyer.

-“Maybe some time in the future, I’ll be able to join a law firm in Singapore and gain more knowledge,” said Ms Jayanthi, who added that she is interested in learning the in-and-outs of corporate law here.
+“Maybe some time in the future, I’ll be able to join a law firm in Singapore and gain more knowledge,” said Ms Gamage, who added that she is interested in learning the in-and-outs of corporate law here.

 But for now, she just hopes her story can inspire people from all walks of life to pursue a higher level of education, no matter their age or background.

-“If someone wants to study and puts their heart into it, age doesn’t matter,” she said.
+“If someone wants to study and puts (her or his) heart into it, age doesn’t matter,” she said.

 “Even if you are in your 40s or 50s, it’s never too late.
-We only have one life and we have to achieve something with it.”
+We have only one life and we have to achieve something with it.”